 Money Laundering in Guatemala

-Traditional capital, licit emergent capital, and illegal emergent capital are the three origins of Guatemalan capital.
-During the colonial era, indigo cultivation provided conventional, aristocratic riches.
-These riches diversified into coffee, sugar, and bananas in the nineteenth century and then into concrete and beer in the twentieth century.
-Traditional wealth is now concentrated in textile manufacturing, finance, and international enterprises.
-Its riches now range from agro-export to global finance.
+Guatemala's capital can be categorized into three types: traditional capital, licit emergent capital, and illegal emergent capital.
+Historically, conventional wealth stemmed from indigo cultivation during the colonial era, evolving into coffee, sugar, and banana industries in the 19th century and later diversifying into concrete and beer in the 20th century.
+Today, traditional wealth is concentrated in textile manufacturing, finance, and international enterprises, covering everything from agro-export to global finance.

 Drug Trafficking in Guatemala